Form 8621

 Common Mistakes

-- Owning a foreign mutual fund without realizing it is a PFIC
+- Owning a foreign mutual fund, ETF, or money market fund without realizing it is a PFIC

 - Missing the QEF election deadline and being permanently locked into the excess distribution regime